About Writing Podcast Work Contact

 Recursive Engine

-A system built on the belief that the market is a series of nested cycles.
-I use this to find the equilibrium point where time and price meet.
+Built on one premise: the market is a set of nested cycles.
+This finds the equilibrium point where time and price intersect.

 Market Forensics